Ch0mpkin/Gemstones-AI/readme.md

 5. Take a picture of the rock sample you wish to classify (or download an image off the internet just to test the AI)
 6. Upload the picture into the classification folder
 7. Run this command in the terminal: imagenet.py --model=models/Gemstones/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=data/Gemstones/labels.txt {YOURIMAGE} {CLASSIFIEDIMAGENAME}
         *Replace {YOURIMAGE} with the file name for the image you want to classify, make sure to include the file type, here's an example: Rose_quartz.png (Also remove the {} brackets when putting in your file name).
-Replace {CLASSIFIEDIMAGENAME} with the name you want your new classified image to be called, make sure the file type is the same too, for example: CLASSIFIEDEXAMPLE.png
+Replace {CLASSIFIEDIMAGENAME} with the name you want your new classified image to be called, make sure the file type is the same too, for example: Rose_quartz_classified.png
 8. Run the command
 9. After a moment you should see your new classified file appear in the classifications folder

 If you want to train the model yourself, follow these steps:
-1.
+1. Download the GemstoneAI dataset off the Google Drive file (second link)
+2. Open VScode and connect to your Nano
+3. Navigate to Jetson-inference/python/training/classification
+4. Open the docker container in the terminal
+5. Type this into the terminal: python3 train.py --model-dir=models/Gemstones data/Gemstones
+6. After a moment you should see the AI start to run through the epochs and data
+7. wait for training to finish (I recommend running a fan over the heatsink of the Nano to keep it cool and boost efficiency)
+8. Type python3 onnx_export.py --model-dir=models/Gemstones into the console to save and export the model
+9. Follow the 9 steps above this except with your own files to use your model

 [View a video explanation here](video link)